Gaming is fun, but can be more than entertainment.

 This mission extends far beyond gaming though.
 Eye-gaze software is used to bring communication, independence and hope to people in intensive care units with a severe injury or illness; and telepresence robots help reconnect medically-isolated children with their education and friends.
 The organisation is committed to making life better for those who need it, for as long as possible and free-of-charge.

 I’ve volunteered for SpecialEffect since meeting the team at the EGX expo in 2013, helping on their stand at events across the UK and hosting presentations on their work.
 I also take part in the annual GameBlast marathon every February.
-There is a whole range of events listed on their website that everyone is welcome to get involved in.
+There’s a whole range of events that everyone is welcome to get involved in.

 Gamers come together every February to take part in GameBlast, the UK’s biggest annual charity gaming marathon weekend.
 The aim is to raise funds and awareness for SpecialEffect, an organisation which supports the thousands of people who want to share our passion for video games but are stopped or limited by their physical disabilities.

-My husband and I have participated in GameBlast since it began in 2014 and attempt to go bigger and better every year.
+We’ve participated in GameBlast since it began in 2014 and attempt to go bigger and better every year.
 Gaming for 24-hours or more can be an experience which requires plenty of stamina and effort (as well as caffeine), but doing it for such a great cause makes it so worthwhile.
+Keep your eyes on the blog for regular updates on what we’ve got planned for the next event.
+Get in touch if you have any ideas or would like to join in.

 Anybody should feel welcome in gaming, everybody ought to be included, and all people deserve the right to be fairly represented.
 That’s why AnyKey’s primary objective is to increase diversity, inclusion and equality in both competitive gaming and live streaming.